 Dr. Lockman is an Associate Professor at Harvard Medical School/Brigham and Women’s Hospital and adjunct Associate Professor in the Department of Immunology and Infectious Diseases at the Harvard T.H.
 Chan School of Public Health.
 She has conducted research in Botswana since 1996, focusing on prevention of mother-to-child transmission (PMTCT) of HIV; antiretroviral treatment following PMTCT; understanding the role of HIV- and antiretroviral-exposure on the health and neurodevelopment of HIV-exposed/uninfected infants; and optimizing the health of HIV-infected mothers and HIV-exposed and infected children.
 She co-leads a Clinical Trials Unit that conducts HIV treatment and prevention trials among adults and children in Botswana and helps lead a community-randomized study of HIV-prevention interventions.

-Dr. Lu is a Principal Research Scientist at the Harvard AIDS Initiative.
-He serves as the Executive Director of Nanfang Vaccine Center, a non-profit organization that promotes vaccine research and development in developing countries.
-He is also the president of Haikou VTI Biological Institute in Hainan Island, China.
+Dr. Yichen Lu is the chief executive officer of Vaccine Technology Inc. (VTI) in Boston, Massachusetts and the president of Haikou VTI Biological Institute in Haikou, China.
 Dr. Lu’s laboratory focuses on vaccine research and development, particularly T-cell vaccines.

 Dr. MacLeod is a molecular virologist and Research Associate at the Harvard T.H.
 Chan School of Public Health, where he has been part of the Essex Laboratory since 2008.
 His research interests include diagnostic virology for resource-limited settings, particularly the development of a simple, low-cost and highly sensitive assay for HIV drug resistance.
 He also investigates various aspects of HPV/HIV co-infection and how immune activation in response to HPV may be a risk factor for HIV acquisition and transmission.